HanStaehlin/OpenDeepSearch/README.md

-#Here4Food Submission is in folder submission
+# Here4Food Submission is in folder submission
-The main dataframe is [text](submission/results_bucket_majority_vote.jsonl) the graded version is the autograded version
+The main dataframe is [text](submission/results_bucket_majority_vote.jsonl) The graded version is the autograded version.

+We receive the following results on our own evaluation of the file:

+Evaluation summary:
+- CORRECT (A): 572
+- INCORRECT (B): 233
+- NOT_ATTEMPTED (C): 19
+- Total evaluated (A+B+C): 824
+Final accuracy: 69.42%